odea-project/qAlgorithms/report/report.md

 (@gerrit: not yet completed)

 ## Implementation
-Terminology: open/closed Bin; maxdist
-A bin is a data construct with associated data points and defined operations; an EIC is just a set of data points.
-@todo capitalization for data objects?
-(@gerrit: not yet completed)

 ### Algorithm
 From a high-level perspective, the algorithm searches for groups of similar masses